AsaLap/PlantGEMs/README.md

 Further ideas :
 - Multiple models reconstruction in the blast module.
-- Graphical interface for a common user utility and easy metabolic reconstruction.
+- Graphical interface for a common use and easy metabolic reconstructions.
 - A docker version for more compatibility and easy deployment.